Switzerland is a weird country.

 The giant Swiss militia

-Switzerland is neutral, but has one of the largest armies on a per capita basis and all militia soldiers take their guns home – one could say Switzerland has an almost national paranoia about defense.
+Switzerland is neutral, but has one of the largest armies on a per capita basis and all militia soldiers take their guns home – one could say Switzerland has an almost national paranoia about defence.
 Where does this come from?
 Historically, it stems from the fact that Switzerland is at the crossroads of important routes through the Alps – critical for any emperor.
-During the Cold War, the Swiss built a giant militia-based national defense system that rivals that of any country in the world.
+During the Cold War, the Swiss built a giant militia-based national defence system that rivals that of any country in the world.
 If anyone were to invade Switzerland, they would find a nation armed to the teeth.
 Switzerland has a national building code that requires every home to either have a bunker or pay into a fund to maintain community bunkers – so every Swiss Citizen has quick access to a shelter.

-The Swiss Army maintains a defense networks of huge fortified cannon placements – some of them well able to attack an approaching enemy well beyond the Swiss border.
+The Swiss Army maintains a defence network of huge fortified cannon placements – some of them well able to attack an approaching enemy well beyond the Swiss border.
 Switzerland has countless mountain bunkers – Swiss mountains are like cheese, countless holes are drilled inside – one of them being a big bunker with a small train, for the Swiss government.
 Cannon placements are extremely well hidden, and you can imagine it would be a nasty surprise for an invader to be in the firing range of one of those cannons.

 The Swiss army also had countless fake rocks, houses or barns that could open a whole wall or split into two, with cannons and/or nasty machine guns inside.
-Many of those were given up recently, and even Swiss citizens where surprised how well guarded they were.
+Many of those were given up recently, and even Swiss citizens were surprised how well guarded they were.
 Also, thousands of Swiss tunnels and bridges, but also highways and railroads are built with tank traps and demolition charges.

 A regular visitor to Switzerland wrote: